 - Bulletin Boards: There are two bulletin boards located in the hall near the courtyard.
 They are divided into sections labelled: “First Church Happenings,” “Denominational Info,” and “In the Greater Community.”
 Please respect the divisions when posting materials.
 The “Greater Community” refers to the wider Milwaukee, Wisconsin, or national community and is the best place to post news of concerts, lectures, protests, etc. The “Denominational Info” area is reserved for news of Unitarian Universalist denominational events and programs.
-The Communications Coordinator manages these bulletin boards.

 - Coffee Hour Tables: Some groups set up tables weekly in the Leenhouts Common Room during Coffee Hours after church services; others only set up tables occasionally.
 Each group is responsible for putting materials away after church.
 The only exception to this is the Guest Table, which is left up continuously.
-Contact the Office Coordinator if you’d like to reserve a card table for a specific Sunday.
+Contact the Office Manager if you’d like to reserve a card table for a specific Sunday.

 - Fundraisers: Any fundraising event must be approved by the Board Fundraising Request Subcommittee.
 Please submit a “Fund Raiser Request” form found on our website.